ronligt/Circle-Of-Fifths/README.md

 ## Description

-The upper ring on the base plate shows the root note of the scales in the circle of fifths, below this notes is the number of &flat; or &sharp; in that scale and below that the parallel minor root note (e.g. A- is the parallel minor of C).
+The upper ring on the base plate shows the root note of the scales in the circle of fifths, below this note is the number of &flat; or &sharp; in that scale and below that the parallel minor root note (e.g. A- is the parallel minor of C).

 The middle ring shows the seven degrees (scale step) in a scale from **I&xutri;** to **vii&oslash;**.
 These consist of a roman number and a **&xutri;**, a **7** or a **&oslash;**.
 A upper roman number indicates a major chord (major third) and a lower roman number a minor chord (minor third).
 The **&xutri;** indicates a major seventh chord, the **7** a minor seventh chord and the **&oslash;** a half-diminished seventh chord (minor third, diminished fifth and minor seventh).
 Below the modes in some cases the odd note numbers above the octave are shown: the 9th, 11th and 13th as they are often used as extensions of a chord.
 Below that the names of the actual modes corresponding with the degree from **ionian** to **locrian**.
 Below the **ionian** and **aeolian** it shows the common names **major** and **natural minor**.